Whitefang4/mad-1/README.md

 steps to use this.
 1) copy this repo to your local machine
 2) create the venv and install all the libraries from requirements.txt
+3) create your .env file by which config.py extacts the data.
-3) run the file. good to go
+4) run the file. good to go